 The stated primary antibody is suitable for immunohistochemical staining of FFPE tissue sections based on specific antigen-antibody reaction.
 Using a detection system linked to horseradish peroxidase (HRP) or alkaline phosphatase (AP) the antigen visualization is performed via specific binding of the primary antibody.

 Secondary antibody is binding to the primary antibody, and the enzyme complex labels this complex.
 The enzymatic activation of the chromogen results in a visible reaction product at the antigen site.
 Each step is incubated for a precise time and temperature and requires interposed washing steps.
 The specimen may then be counterstained.
 Results are interpreted using a light microscope.

 Materials provided

-Primary antibody Anti-Bcl2 (QR062)
+Primary antibody Anti-AMACR (QR108)

 Host Rabbit

 Subclass IgG

-Immunogen Synthetic peptide of human Bcl2
+Immunogen Synthetic peptide of human AMACR

-Antibody Concentrated antibody in TRIS

-concentrate (pH 7.4) with < 0.1 % sodium azide
+Antibody concentrate Concentrated antibody in TRIS (pH 7.4) with < 1 % sera (bovine, donkey) and < 0.1 % sodium azide

 Recommended working dilution range 1:100 - 1:200

-Ready-to-use Prediluted antibody in TRIS (pH

-antibody 7.4) with < 0.1 % sodium azide
+Ready-to-use antibody Prediluted antibody in TRIS (pH 7.4) with < 1 % sera (bovine, donkey) and < 0.1 % sodium azide